-There are six overall categories, in the table properties that you can edit.
+There are six overall categories in the table properties that you can edit:

-Appearance - Allows you to set the field, text and table font styles to the table directly, everything will inherit the styles set.
+- Appearance: This allows you to set the field, text and table font styles to the table directly, everything will inherit the styles set.

-This makes it slightly easier to change images, in the smart table, by changing the image location, url and size.
+This makes it slightly easier to change images in the smart table by changing the image location, URL and size.

-HTML - where you can edit the table, row and cell properties with custom html if needed such as padding, background colours etc. To define this further, expand the Row and Cell properties.
+- HTML: This allows you to edit the table, row and cell properties with custom HTML if needed such as padding, background colours and so on.

-Inside each column, there is a cell properties category where you can add custom html to the style box
+Inside each column, there is a cell properties category where you can add custom HTML to the style box.